Formware 3D Slicer Review

 Copying your model is simply a matter of clicking on the icon on the button bar and selecting how many copies you want.
 You can let the software automatically place them or do it yourself.

-Automatically generating supports is straight forward and you can control the critical angle, type, density and size of each support as well as whether you want internal supports or a base plate.
+Automatically generating supports is straightforward, and you can control the critical angle, type, density, and size of each support and whether you want internal supports or a base plate.

 Once generated it is simple to move or delete any part of the support by clicking on it and dragging or deleting.
 Every support has several nodes which can also be moved, so you have complete control over the positioning of each support.